mossgreen/mossgreen.github.io/_posts/2017-08-22-java-constructors-101.md

 Rules
 1. `super();` always be the first line of a constructor
 2. `super()` and `this()` cannot co-exist
-3. If parent class doesn't have a constructor, you cannot no-arg `super()`
+3. If parent class doesn't have a no-arg constructor, you cannot call no-arg `super()`